ABA & AS Faculty & Staff

 Ryan Sain, PhD

-Assistant Professor of ABA
+Associate Professor of ABA

 Academic Advisor – Graduate Students

 Ryan Sain received his PhD from Washington State University during the Behavior Analysis days.
 He has since worked internationally doing university development all over Africa and Afghanistan.
 He served as Assistant Professor at Eastern Washington University for several years before moving into the private sector.
 He was the Operations Specialist at Northwest Autism Center where he did OBM work in an ABA setting.
 He is active in all things behavior analysis – but especially in the dissemination of the science and the development of open educational resources through PsychCore, a company he co-founded.
 He also co-founded the ABAI-OER Special Interest Group.
 As a genuine ABA, EAB, and OBM nerd you can distract him on many topics – notably self-management, and OBM.
 His deepest love for the field though comes in teaching the content.
-He has a wife, 4 kids and a gaggle of pets and enjoys all things outdoors – especially in a Jeep.

 Ashleigh Spencer, MEd, BCBA, LBA